lteresah/AMLS-GraphDatabase/Stage1/README.md

 To complete the timestamps, I simply guessed what hour of the day I performed the operation and then added an arbitrary amount of minutes/seconds to the time in order to maintain the correct order of operations.

-**CSV Structure Version 1:**
+**Database CSVs Version 1:**

+The first set of CSVs to be successfully turned into a graph database is contained in [this folder]().

-The CSVs will go through minor changes as I continue to explore the best way to implement the graph database, but the overall idea that each sheet should represent one operation type has remained the same, with the exception of a couple object types that have their own sheet.
+Note: you will see the CSVs go through minor changes as I continue to explore the best way to implement the graph database, but the overall idea that each sheet should represent one operation type, with the exception of a couple object types having their own sheet, has remained the same.

-### 1.2.3: Importing CSVs into Neo4j to build the database
+### 1.2.3: Importing CSVs into Neo4j Workspace to build the database

 ## 1.3: Discovering the Limitations of Neo4j Workspace